horgh/catbox/README.md

   * Channels, private messages, etc. Most of the basic IRC commands and features one expects are present.
   * No channel operators.
 (Maybe in the future)
-  * No channel modes beyond +nt which is always set.
+  * No channel modes beyond +ns which is always set.
 (Maybe more in the future)
   * No user modes beyond +i and +o.
 (Maybe more in the future)
   * Global IRC operators.
   * Operators can communicate network wide to other operators with WALLOPS.